MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/resume.md

 * Implements custom infinite-pagination with prefetching to improve perceived load time.
 * Backbone.js collection filtered along multiple user inputs simultaneously.
 * JBuilder data serialization retrieves nested data from associated database entries.

-*Caution:*

-* Students often use the past tense to describe each solution, eg. "Overrode Backbone's default Model#parse method to..."
-It's less exciting if it's in the past.
-Use the present tense in the third person (ie. your project itself).
-"Overrides Backbone's default Model#parse method to..."
-* Look up the proper spelling and capitalization for the technologies you mention.

 ## Work